-Bamboos are sturdy, and because of that, this has been an important part of living to some countries providing them shelter.
+Bamboos are sturdy and because of that, these tall grasses has been an important part of living to some countries providing them shelter.
 It is used as a good source of livelihood not only in the Philippines but to other parts of the world too.
 A lot of things can be made out of bamboo, from being the main part of a nipa hut, bamboos are used for firewoods as well.
 And don't forget flip flops, furnitures and even musical instruments such as flute can be made from bamboo.

-We are so used of calling the bamboo a "tree," but as a matter of fact, the bamboo isn't a tree, but is a grass.
-And the bamboo was the tallest grass there is.
+We are so used of calling the bamboo a "tree," but as a matter of fact, the bamboo isn't a tree but is a grass.
+And the bamboo is the tallest grass there is.

 But the bamboo wasn't content.
-It was envious and will always get mad or irritated when it doesn't get the attention or appreciation that it thinks it deserve.
+It was envious and will always get mad or irritated when it doesn't get the attention or appreciation that it thinks it deserves.
 It doesn't like it when the other trees has accomplished something and are recognized by others.
 The bamboo hates this.
 The bamboo doesn't like being embarrass either, or else it would think of a way to retaliate.

-There was a time when a group of teens passed by on the forest.
+There was a time when a group of teens passed by in the forest.
 As they look around, they saw all the trees in there.
-They saw the towering bamboo, the shades was nice but it doesn't have fruits.
+They saw the towering bamboo, the shades were nice but the bamboo don't have fruits.
 So they went away from the bamboo as they saw the santol and guava tree.
-They we're so happy to pick some fruits.
-They we're hungry and this would be delicious.
+They were so happy to pick some fruits.
+They were hungry and this would fill them up.